cisagov/FLAREclient-container/README.md

-# FLAREclient-container (Updating Coming Evening of 03/03/2022!)
+# FLAREclient-container (Update Coming Evening of 03/03/2022!)

 The FLAREclient-container provides an easy method of installing a TAXII client for our authorized partners.
 This client supports TAXII 1 and 2.